-The US Embassy in Baghdad estimates Iran’s Supreme Leader’s wealth at $200 billion.
+The US Embassy in Baghdad estimates Iran’s Supreme Leader, Khamenei’s wealth to be around $200 billion.

 In a statement posted on its Facebook page today, the US embassy in Iraq said that financial corruption was “rife in all parts of the Iranian Regime starting at the top”.

 The US Embassy also said that forty years into the clerical regime, while many Iranians suffer from poverty and extreme economic conditions, Khamenei owns assets worth an estimated $200 billion.

-In a 2013 Reuters investigative report titled, the “Assets of the Ayatollah”, the news agency estimated the Supreme Leader’s wealth at $95 billion.
+In a 2013 Reuters investigative report titled, the “Assets of the Ayatollah”, the news agency estimated Khamenei’s wealth at $95 billion.

 According to the report, the Execution of Imam Khomeini’s Order Foundation known as the Setad, is a multi-billion dollar conglomerate owned exclusively by the Supreme Leader.
 The organization with commercial and real estate assets, also controls a charitable foundation.